-In the second year of the course you will gain invaluable work experience on a compulsory one year paid work placement.
+In the second year of the course you will gain invaluable work experience on a optional one year paid work placement.

 Some of the most prestigious employers worldwide, including Marriot, Hilton, Dorchester Collection, Soho House, 'rhubarb' and The Savoy, offer work placements to our students.

 Our dedicated team will ensure you secure a placement that matches your aspirations and interests.